boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 ZODIAC performs de novo molecular formula annotation on complete biological datasets (high-resolution, high mass accuracy LC-MS/MS runs).
-ZODIAC takes fragmentation trees as input and reranks the molecular formula candidates by taking similarities of compounds in the dataset into account.
+ZODIAC takes fragmentation trees as input and reranks the molecular formula candidates by taking similarities of features in the dataset into account.

 To run Zodiac, select SIRIUS and ZODIAC in the batch compute panel.
 Increase the number of reported candidates for SIRIUS, to increase the chance that the correct molecular formula candidate is contained in the result list.
 Click “compute”.